j4kim/calsync/README.md

 * Create an alias like : `alias python=python3`

 Now you need to install dependencies.
 I recommand to create a virtual environment to avoid packages versions conflicts.
 In the project directory, run :
 > `python -m venv venv`

-Then activate the venv : on Linux/Mac OS :
+Then activate the venv :
-Linux/Mac OS
-> `source venv/bin/activate`
+> `source venv/bin/activate` (Linux/Mac OS)
-Windows
-> `venv\Scripts\activate.bat`
+> `venv\Scripts\activate.bat` (Windows)

 Then, to install all requirements :
 > `pip install -r requirements.txt` (prefix with `sudo` or run as admin if needed)